DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 **802.1X** is used to limit network access for clients connected to a LAN or WLAN until they authenticate

-There are **three MAIN ENTITIES** in 802.1X:
+There are **three main entities** in 802.1X:

-- SUPPLICANT : The device that wants to connect to the network
+- Supplicant : The device that wants to connect to the network
-- AUTHENTICATOR : The device that provides access to the network
+- Authenticator : The device that provides access to the network
 - Authentication Server (AS) : The device that receives client credentials and permits / denies access

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5565e646-696f-4245-b1e5-d728fe0e3380)